 Code Shape category

 R Rounded

 SR Subrounded

 SA Subangular

-А Angular
+Α Angular

 PL Platy

 Boundary - Although horizon boundaries are three-dimensional, they are normally described in two-dimensions as observed on the face of the soil pit.
 The characteristics of the boundary between two horizons are described in terms of the thickness of the transition zone and the form of the boundary, that is, the degree of irregularity observed on the pit face.
-The code for boundary thickness is entered into the first blank box on the proforma and the code for the form of the boundary is entered in the second blank box.
+The code for boundary thickness is recorded by ticking the appropriate code in the upper line of codes and the form of the boundary is recorded by ticking the appropriate code in the lower line of codes.